 For the traditionalists, this is our old school build.
 Using springs and webbing for suspension, with hair and fibre in the build, no foam is used.
 Seams are the same as Classic.
 Cushions are feather and down for seats and backs.
 We even fit a hand tacked hessian base cloth.
 This is a true traditional build and will last for years.

-Upholstery options available on all four builds:
+Upholstery options available on all three builds:

 - Hand nailing